Devotee Praying In The Hooghly River, Kolkata, India

-India is a deeply spiritual country and Kolkata (Calcutta) is its former capital.
+India is a deeply spiritual country and Kolkata (i.e., Calcutta) is its former capital.
 In fact the word Kolkata comes out of the word Kalikata, meaning Land of Kali.
-Kali is the dark and powerful deity considered the goddess of time and change.
-Represented as the consort of the Lord Shiva, Hindu's regard Kali as the extreme mistress of the universe.

-The ghats from where this image was made is at the back of the famous Dakshineswar Temple.
-A ghat is a series of steps leading down to a body of water and, in this part of the world, ghats usually run down to holy bodies of water.
-Dedicated to the goddess Kali the Dakshinewar Temple and the Hooghly River are major tourist sites, as is evident by the heavily loaded boat ferrying tourists up and down the river.
+The ghats from where this image was made are at the back of the famous Dakshineswar Temple.
+A ghat is a series of steps leading down to a body of water and, in this part of the world, ghats often run down to holy bodies of water.
+Dedicated to the goddess Kali the Dakshinewar Temple and the Hooghly River are major tourist sites.

-The late afternoon light raked across the scene producing great textural qualities within the water.
+The late afternoon light raked across the scene producing great textural qualities on the surface of the water.
 I opted for a warm, antique black and white rendering of the scene to emphasize the mood and deep sense of spirituality I experienced at the time.